 Option 2: Full Length Video

-When you engage an event videographer, it is advisable to share with them a focused objective.
-For event video highlight, the common purposes are as follows:
+When you engage an event videographer, it is advisable to share a focused objective.

-- For social media posting to summarise your event
+- Social media posting to summarise your event

-- For promotional and marketing usage to promote next run of your event
+- Promotional and marketing usage to promote next run of your event

 Each of the above objectives command a slightly different filming style.
 Therefore, it would be best. to communicate your objective before the event.
 This way, the videographer can make filming decisions in consideration of your requirements.

 The purpose of your video will also influence the choice of music, transitions and scenes selection in some cases.